brickee/HyTrel/README.md

 # Environment
-- The pretraining and evaluation are conducted with `Python 3.9.13`
+- The pretraining and evaluation are conducted with `python 3.9.13`
 - Install the required packages using: `pip install -r requirements.txt`

 # Pretraining